Writing Skill Development

 WRPR 0101 Writing Workshop II

-This second level workshop is for students who have completed a first-year seminar.
 All sections of this course will address a variety of writing techniques and communications tools.
 Each section will focus on a particular theme.
 This course does not fulfill the college writing requirement.
+(Spring)

 Additional Writing Program Options